pactflow/docs.pactflow.io/website/docs/docs/powershell-migration-guide.md

 title: PowerShell Migration guide
 ---

-As at June 10th, 2020, we will only support TLS1.2+ connections for Web and API access to the PactFlow platform.
+PactFlow will only support TLS1.2+ connections for Web and API access starting June 10th, 2020.

 ## Checking if your system is compatible

-You can check if your API client will work by testing against a TLS1.2 test host such as https://tls-v1-2.badssl.com:1012.
-For Example:
+You can check if your API client works by testing against a TLS1.2 test host such as https://tls-v1-2.badssl.com:1012.
+For example:

 ```powershell